MCF-St. Cloud COVID-19 Response

 For questions about MCF-St. Cloud’s COVID response, contact 320-240-3000.

 Vaccinations: Vaccination events are taking place on a weekly basis.
 Vaccinations are provided to those admitted to the facility during the previous week, as well as to those who have previously declined an opportunity to be vaccinated and have changed their mind.
+Plans are underway to offer booster doses of vaccine for both the incarcerated and staff.

 Co-Pays: Medical co-pays were reinstated for most situations: including routine medical, dental, eye and physical exams.
 Any individual reporting respiratory/cold/cough systems will NOT be charged a co-pay at this time.
 We had previously waived ALL medical co-pays for the duration of the Governor’s declared emergency.